Article 1: Booking and Payment

 Clause 6.1: Insurance Requirement

-All clients are required to obtain comprehensive travel insurance prior to the commencement of their journey.
-This insurance must provide adequate coverage for medical emergencies, accidents, illness, trip cancellation or curtailment, loss or theft of baggage, personal belongings, and money.
-Travelers participate at their own risk without such coverage.
+All clients must obtain comprehensive travel insurance covering medical emergencies, accidents, illness, death, trip cancellation, loss or theft of belongings, and money.

 Clause 6.2: Insurance Details

-Clients must submit the following insurance details to Africa Sustainable Journeys (ASJ) before departure: the name of the insurance provider, policy number, and a 24-hour emergency contact number.
+Clients must provide ASJ or its authorized travel agents with their insurance provider’s name, policy number, and 24-hour emergency contact prior to departure.
 Failure to provide this information may result in refusal to participate in the trip.

 Clause 6.3: Emergency Services